 A FCCSWL student interested in a Certificate of Specialization should schedule an advising appointment with the Director of the Five College Center for the Study of World Languages about the requirements and process of application early in the college career.
 Email email@example.com or call 413-542-5264 to schedule.

 Beginning with the 2017-2018 academic year, a graduating senior who is on track to meet the requirements should request an application form to be submitted near the beginning of the final semester of study (by Oct.
-1 for fall graduates and by Feb.
+15 for fall graduates and by Feb.
 15 for spring graduates).
 Remaining documentation of requirements being met during the final semester will need to be submitted by the end of the semester.
 Certificates will be issued as both pdfs and paper copies that will be sent to graduated seniors in January and June of each year.
-Spring 2017 graduates who may meet the requirements should contact the Center as soon as possible to discuss eligibility and the application process for this spring.
+Fall 2017 and Spring 2018 graduates who may meet the requirements should contact the Center as soon as possible to discuss eligibility and the application process.

 1. Study of a language through FCCSWL for at least 6 semesters, including at least one semester during the student’s senior year.
 All courses must be completed with a grade of B or better.
 A student in Hindi, Swahili, or Turkish may meet this requirement in 4 or 5 semesters by completing the equivalent of at least 6 half courses, at least one of which must be during the student’s senior year.